haseeb-heaven/code-interpreter/README.md

     - `gpt-4` - Generates code using the GPT 4 model.
     - `gemini-pro` - Generates code using the Gemini Pro model.
     - `palm-2` - Generates code using the PALM 2 model.
+    - `claude-2` - Generates code using the AnthropicAI Claude-2 model.
     - `groq-mixtral` - Generates code using the Groq Mixtral model.
     - `groq-llama2` - Generates code using the Groq Llama2 model.
     - `code-llama` - Generates code using the Code-llama model.